hackclub/camp/2016/playbook/ACTIVITIES.md

 want to go in but there's also a chance that you'll fall behind - the choice is up to you.

-# Meals

-## Breakfast

-Plan to eat breakfast as a large group every morning on the third floor of the building.

-How to get it going:

-1. Assign a leader to set up breakfast while hackers are still arriving.
-2. To set up breakfast, the leader will need to:
-  1. Bring the food we have for breakfast from the kitchen to the third floor dining tables.
-Our food is in the cabinets below the stove in the kitchen past the open working space on the third floor (not the kitchen right next to the stairs).
-  2. Move tables together and bring chairs together.
-  3. Bring out an adequate number of plates, bowls, and silverware (use discretion to decide what is adequate).
-3. Once the leader has set up breakfast, and when it's time to do breakfast, have everyone take the stairs to the third floor.

-The hackers may be pretty quiet during breakfast, especially on the first day.
-We recommend taking this opportunity as a time to engage with them on a more personal level and start building community within the cohort.
-The way we've done this in the past is physically dispersing ourselves between the hackers during breakfast and initiating conversations with the one or two people sitting next to us through asking lots of open ended questions.
-We haven't had much success when trying to engage the entire group in a single large conversation.

-Plan to start cleaning up 5 minutes before breakfast ends.
-Make it clear to all of the hackers that they are expected to clean up after themselves, whether that means putting their dishes in the dishwasher or disposing of garbage.

-## Lunch

-On the first day, eat lunch as a large group.
-On all of the other days, give the hackers freedom for the entire lunch period.

-When eating lunch as a large group, eat on the _roof_.
-When doing this, _assign one leader_ to go to the roof _15-20 minutes early_ and move tables and chairs together to accommodate everyone.
-When the time comes to eat lunch, have the whole group take the stairs to the roof.
-We've found that trying to take the elevators with large groups can get pretty chaotic, especially when going to the roof during lunch time (many Galvanize members all trying to get to the lobby then).

 # Morning Announcements